jodyhey/IMa3/testbed/README.txt

 THIS IS also true for the linux version IMa3_stdtest.sh

+basic instructions:
+	all the main files are in E:\genemod\ML-MCMC\SEAI\IMa3\testbed

+	to do a run:
+		copy the files from E:\genemod\ML-MCMC\SEAI\IMa3\testbed into a new directory e.g. E:\genemod\ML-MCMC\SEAI\IMa3_work\stdTest\####

+		delete any previous results file in that folder

+		compile a new IMa3_stdtest.exe file with STDTEST on copy IMa3_stdtest.exe to the new directory
+		run ima3_stdtest1.bat  and ima3_stdtest2.bat

+	for wsl
+		from unbuntu
+		copy the files from  E:\genemod\ML-MCMC\SEAI\IMa3\testbed into a new directory e.g. E:\genemod\ML-MCMC\SEAI\IMa3_work\stdTest\wsl\####
+			delete any previous results file in that folder compile a new IMa3_stdtest  using make testbed run ima3_stdtest.sh

+1/22/2019

+worked on handling small errors in input file format better also modified ima3test3pop4loci.u  to have various small formatting errors in gene names

+reran testbed compare with 8/20/2018 also run testbed on wsl linux looks ok

 7/5/2018

 added to main output file a table of estimate locations near the top